JeuriMorel/js-sidescroller/README.md

     }
     ```

-    When the Options menu is `[open]`, the parent (main-menu), slides up giving the sub menu more space.
+    When the Options menu is `[open]`, the parent (main-menu), slides up giving the sub menu more room.

     ![gif showing the menu sliding in and out of view when its child element opens and closes](/screenshots/chrome-capture-2023-1-14.gif)

-    The `:has()` pseudo-class isn't fully supported in all browsers yet, so I included a fallback to achieve a similar effect on browsers that don't support it.
+    The `:has()` pseudo-class isn't fully supported in all browsers yet, so I included a fallback to achieve a similar effect on browsers that don't yet support it.

     ```css
     @supports not selector(div:has(img)) {